popsolutions/openventilator/README.md

 ## Main Goal

-Design, Build, Validate and Supply a reliable Ventilation Medical Equipment for people/regions/countries in dificult economical situations.
+Design, Build, Validate and Supply a reliable Ventilation Medical Equipment for people/regions/countries in dificult economical situations with a component and mechanical agnostic philosophy.
 (That's is why we didn't continued putting efforts on the projects being developed by other teams who have a different society and economical reality)

 **The equipment must have as few industrial parts as possible.
 If necessary, industrial parts must be easily accessible, even in small towns and villages.**